kragen/derctuo/intro.md

 parts are explorations that didn’t pan out — left here only as a cautionary tale to the next explorer.

+There are lots of notes in here that aren’t “finished” in the usual sense; they end in the middle of a sentence, or say “XXX”, or have a note in them that the foregoing is wrong in such-and-such a way.
+But I am publishing the final version of Derctuo today.
+I might make future versions of some of these notes, but not of Derctuo itself.

 Derctuo is the sequel to [Dercuano](http://canonical.org/~kragen/dercuano), a larger collection of my notes which I published in 02019.